domimueller/birth-detector/README.md

 If you do have any further questions or remarks, please do not hesitate to contact me: dominique_mueller@gmx.ch

 # Contributors And Acknowledgment
-## the lecturers to provide Guidance during the Bachelor Thesis
+## the lecturers
 - Prof. Dr. Patrizio Collovà
 - Dr. Klaus-Georg Deck

+for providing Guidance during the Bachelor Thesis

-## the Veterinarian for providing knowledge in their field
+## the Veterinarian
 - Prof. Dr. med. vet.
 Gaby Hirsbrunner
 - Prof. Dr. Samuel Kohler

+for providing knowledge in their field

-## the Sponsor of the Bachelor Thesis and his wife for proding knowledge and improving the results of image capturing with empirical work
+## the Sponsor of the Bachelor Thesis and his wife
 - Nelly Müller
 - Peter Müller

+for proding knowledge and improving the results of image capturing with empirical work

+## the employer of the Author
+- cubetech GmbH (www.cubetech.ch) and especially the CEO and Founder Christoph Ackermann

+for prociding the relevant server infrastructure.